 2. On the Internet Calendars tab, click New.

-3. Paste the feed address you copied from your Teamup Calendar, by pressing CTRL+V, and click Add.
+3. Paste the feed address you copied from your Teamup Calendar and click Add.

 When you start Outlook, it checks Teamup Calendar for updates and downloads any changes.
 If you keep Outlook open, it also periodically checks for and downloads updates.
-However, Outlook (and many other calendars as well) may not update for up to 48 hours!
+However, be aware that Outlook (and some other calendars as well) may not update for up to 48 hours.

-The instructions are slightly different depending on whether you’re using the Outlook.com beta.
-See here Microsoft’s instructions of how to subscribe to a calendar from Outlook or Outlook Beta.
+The instructions are slightly different if you are using Outlook or Outlook Beta.
+See Microsoft’s instructions of how to subscribe to a calendar from Outlook or Outlook Beta.